tothi/ad-honeypot-autodeploy/README.md

 Windows 10 should be downloaded manually by getting a temporary download link and save it to the ISO folder.
 The download link could be obtained from [here](https://www.microsoft.com/hu-hu/software-download/windows10ISO).
-Select the English (International), 64-bit version and save the ISO to `ISO/Win10_2004_EnglishInternational_x64.iso`.
+Select the English (International), 64-bit version and save the ISO to `ISO/Win10_21H2_EnglishInternational_x64.iso`.

 For mapping IP locations on a World Map in Graylog, the MaxMind GeoIP database is needed.
-Unfortunately due to licensing terms it cannot be redistributed, so you have to download it manually (after registering) from the MaxMind site.
+Unfortunately due to licensing terms it cannot be redistributed, so you have to download it manually (after registering) from the [MaxMind site](https://www.maxmind.com).
 The free GeoLite2 version should work, get the "GeoLite2 City" Database in MMDB format (download the GZIP and untar) and put it at `resources/GeoLite2-City.mmdb`.